HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

     type: <string: file type like 'd', 'b', 's', ...>,
     mode_digits: <string: file mode like `0644`>,
     mode_alphas: <string: file mode like `rwxrwxr-x`>,
-    nlink: <ulongint: number of hard links>,
+    nlink: <number: number of hard links>,
-    uid: <ulongint: the user ID of owner>,
+    uid: <numer: the user ID of owner>,
-    gid: <ulongint: the group ID of owner>,
+    gid: <number: the group ID of owner>,
     rdev_major: <ulongint: the major device ID if it is a special file>,
     rdev_minor: <ulongint: the minor device ID if it is a special file>,
     size: <ulongint: total size in bytes>,
     blksize: <ulongint: block size for filesystem I/O>,
-    blocks: <ulongint: Number of 512B blocks allocated>,
+    blocks: <ulongint: number of 512B blocks allocated>,
     atime_sec: <ulongint: time of last acces (seconds since Epoch)>,
     atime_nsec: <ulongint: time of last acces (nanoseconds since `atime_sec`)>,
     mtime_sec: <ulongint: time of last modification (seconds since Epoch)>,